johntao/blog-2025/src/content/default/information-fatigue.md

 This one is so refreshing when it first came up in my feed.

-I was surprised by the fact that a video of 100 seconds length can still be so much informative.
+I was surprised that a 100-second video could still be so informative.

 The content was legit, smooth and humorous at the same time that I cannot imagine myself doing the same quality stuff.

 ## Discord (Fatigue Level: 1 out of 3)

-My take on discord is that this is the place whenever I cannot find an answer myself on the internet.
+My take on Discord is that it's the place to go when I can't find an answer on the internet myself.

 There were also discussion about how discord's content is not searchable on the internet.
 I don't have
 a solution for this either.